-A similar budget would be ideal for the far north in Ladakh and Kashmir and some parts of Himachal Pradesh like Spiti, as there are fewer hostels there too and shared jeeps make up the main transport.
+A similar budget would be ideal for the far north in Ladakh and Kashmir and some parts of Himachal Pradesh, as there are fewer hostels there and shared taxis make up the main transport.

 Of course, you can spend much more than this if you want a bit of luxury or more comfort.
 India has plenty of good mid-range and luxury options to suit all types of travellers.

 How to Get Around India